polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/deployment/wrappers-cli.md

 ## **Introduction**

-In this 5 step guide,  we'll walk you how to deploy your Polywrapper using the `CLI`. so that other apps could integrate it into their apps!
+In this 5 step guide,  we'll walk you how to deploy your Polywrap wrapper using the `CLI`. so that other apps could integrate it into their apps!

 ## **Table of Contents**